utksh1/SecuScan/CONTRIBUTING.md

 1. Fork the repository and create a branch from `main`.
 2. Pick an issue or open one before starting large work.
 3. Keep the change focused.
 Small PRs get reviewed much faster than broad rewrites.
-4. **Mind your PR size.** We recommend keeping PRs under **50 changed files** and **1,000 lines of total changes**.
-An automated GitHub Action will warn you if your PR exceeds this.
-5. Update tests and docs when behavior changes.
+4. Update tests and docs when behavior changes.
-6. Open a pull request with a clear description, linked issue, and screenshots for UI changes.
+5. Open a pull request with a clear description, linked issue, and screenshots for UI changes.

 Branch names can be simple and descriptive, such as: